BCI-NET/BCI-OpenViBE-CuttingEEG2021/README.md

 * How does OpenViBE work?
 * Q&A-1

-### Part 2, Motor Imagery protocol, OpenViBE fundamentals - 2h to 2h30
+### Part 2, BCI-CuttingEEG protocol and Q&A - 2h
 We will perform a simulation of motor imagery-based BCI experiment with a virtual subject.
 To this end, we will use OpenViBE to extract, preprocess and classify the EEG data.

 * Intro - Prerequisites before performing a MI-BCI experiment
   * Neurophysiological mechanisms
   * Motor imagery-based BCI in practice
-* Demo - setting-up the protocol in OpenViBE
+* Workshop - BCI-CuttingEEG protocol set-up
   * Part 1 - Training data acquisition
   * Part 2 - Classifier training scenario
   * Part 3 - Online feedback
-  * Optional - More advanced concepts
 * Q&A-2

-### Concluding remarks & Perspectives - 45'
+### Concluding remarks & Perspectives - 30'
-* Going further with OpenViBE
+* BONUS - OpenViBE
   * Developing & prototyping OpenViBE boxes
   * Forum, scripts & community
   * Scenario tutorials
   * External scripting & interfacing using Python
-  * Using BCI pipelines easily with *HappyFeat*
 * BONUS - BCI research
   * Current challenges
   * Machine & User-centered approaches